Kigen: When it all began

 At MWC Barcelona 2018, we launched the Arm Kigen family including Kigen SIM OS for both eSIM and iSIM, and remote server solutions.
 Now, with Kigen one year on, iSIM technology is poised to extend the innovation further and support the expected explosive growth in IoT.

 Both eSIM and iSIM succeed the familiar removable plastic SIM card, eliminating concerns over physical damage or loss and greatly reducing the risk of service theft.
 Both use remote SIM provisioning technology, which allows storage and remote, over the air management of multiple subscriptions for different carriers.
 Both offer the same SIM grade level of security for network authentication.

 However, the difference between iSIM and eSIM is quite significant.
-Instead of a separate eSIM chip, iSIM is integrated in the same system on chip (SoC) as the device or modem microprocessor.
+Instead of a separate eSIM chip, iSIM is integrated in to the same system on chip (SoC) as the device or modem microprocessor.
 The secure SIM OS is housed within a secure enclave, so the network authentication operations are protected and partitioned from the other operations of the SoC.

-iSIM expands on eSIM benefits through silicon integration significantly reducing space on the device and offering lower power consumption ;and reduced costs.
+iSIM expands on eSIM benefits through silicon integration significantly reducing space on the device and offering lower power consumption and reduced costs.
 To a large extent, iSIM technology leverages the existing eSIM ecosystem and back-end infrastructure, while simplifying SIM logistics.